ItsMeSamey/chain-reaction/README.md

 # chain-reaction
 recreation of chain reaction game using python with any number of players and gridsizes

-open chainreaction.py file to change settings, under '#initialization'
+change Gridsize etc… in settings

 # Requirements